Hubert Julien-Laferrière

 Hubert Julien-Laferrière (born 27 February 1966) is a French economist and politician.
 As member of La République En Marche!
 (REM), he was elected to the National Assembly on 18 June 2017, representing the department of Rhône.
+He was then re-elected on 19 June 2022, this time with the left-wing union NUPES and is a member of the Ecologist Group.

 Julien-Laferrière previously served twice as Mayor of the 9th arrondissement of Lyon, from 2003 to 2008 and from 2014 until 2017, as a member of the Socialist Party, which he left to run for Parliament as the REM nominee in the department's 2nd constituency.
 In May 2020 he left REM to join the new Ecology Democracy Solidarity group.
+In June 2022 he was re-elected as an ecologist member of the New Ecological and Social People's Union.

 Political career

 Having previously been affiliated with the Socialist Party, Julien-Laferrière joined LREM in 2017.

 In parliament, Julien-Laferrière serves on the Committee on Foreign Affairs.
 In this capacity, he is the parliament’s rapporteur for the official development assistance (ODA) budget.

 In addition to his committee assignments, Julien-Laferrière is a member of the French delegation to the Inter-Parliamentary Union (IPU) and the parliamentary friendship groups with Suriname, Kenya, Uganda, Tanzania, Burundi, Rwanda, among others.

 In light of the 2019–20 French pension reform strike, Julien-Laferrière called for compromise between trade unions and the government.
 In March 2020, he left LREM after Prime Minister Edouard Philippe announced he would push through the bill by executive decree.

 In May 2020, Julie-Laferrière was one of the 17 initial members of the new Ecology Democracy Solidarity group in the National Assembly.
 By June, he and five other ex-LREM deputies announced the establishment of #Nous Demain, a "humanist, ecologist and feminist" political movement.

 Also in 2020, Julien-Laferrière joined Sylvie Guillaume, Mounir Satouri and Frédérique Dumas in visiting several refugee camps in northern Syria that hold individuals displaced from the Islamic State of Iraq and the Levant, including al-Hawl and Roj.